 RONDUIT UITGESPROKEN is a project by artist Marieke Warmelink to literally make women more visible through art.
 After all, visibility ensures recognition and acknowledgment of the existence of women and the role they play in our society.
 A role that is still unequal in the Netherlands.

-The project eventually leads to 22 painted portraits of women, 22 'hidden women's stories', an exhibition, a presentation on International Women's Day, lectures, film meetings and a Mastermind.
+The project has lead to 22 painted portraits of women, 22 'hidden women's stories', an exhibition, a presentation on International Women's Day, lectures, film meetings and a Mastermind.

 22 women of North-Holland